-By giving out bonuses when they are deserved, you are valuing your workers.
+By giving out bonuses when they are deserved, you are valuing workers.
 You are letting them know that you see what a great job they are doing and that it is appreciated.
 These feelings will drive commitment and dedication, two qualities that are essential to high performance.
 People like to feel appreciated.
 They like knowing that their hard work doesn’t go unnoticed.

 Lead by Example to Lead a Remote Group

 One of the most commonly overlooked secrets to lead a remote group of workers is to simply lead by example.
-If your workers see that you are passionate and you deeply care about your work, they will pick up on that passion.
-When your workers see how hard you work and how dedicated you are, they will work harder as well.
+If workers see that you are passionate and you deeply care about your work, they will pick up on that passion.
+When workers see how hard you work and how dedicated you are, they will work harder as well.
 Core values trickle down any organization, even a remote one.
-If you want your group to perform at a high level, you should perform at a high level.
-If you want your workers to work with integrity, you yourself should work with integrity.
+If you want workers to perform at a high level, you should perform at a high level.
+If you want workers to work with integrity, you yourself should work with integrity.

-One of the easiest ways to lead a remote group of workers to success is to simply live by the same standards and values that you want to see in your workers.
-If you do, your workers will respect you, desire to please you and mimic your behavior.
+One of the easiest ways to lead a remote group of workers to success is to simply live by the same standards and values that you want to see in workers.
+If you do, workers will respect you, desire to please you and mimic your behavior.
 While it seems intuitive, this step is commonly overlooked by many managers and business owners.

 Create a Common Space

 The secrets to lead a remote group of workers to success are not complex.
 In fact, they are not much different than leading a typical office-based group.
 While you may have to get a little creative across different countries and time zones, the basics are the same.
-Your workers need to feel connected to you and each other, they need to be held accountable and challenged and they need to see you living and working by the values you’d like them to exhibit.
+Workers need to feel connected to you and each other, they need to be held accountable and challenged and they need to see you living and working by the values you’d like them to exhibit.

-Just because your remote workers work from a computer across the state, country or globe doesn’t mean that you aren’t the manager.
-You are ultimately responsible for the performance of your workers.
+Just because remote workers work from a computer across the state, country or globe doesn’t mean that you aren’t the manager.
+You are ultimately responsible for the performance of workers.
 If they are performing poorly, you may want to look at how you manage them.
 With few exceptions, most people want to do a good job and perform well.
 A few tweaks to your own behavior may be all you need to have a successful group.
-If you take these tips to heart and implement them in your own business, you can easily encourage higher performance and higher job satisfaction for your workers.
-You can lead your remote group of workers to success.
+If you take these tips to heart and implement them in your own business, you can easily encourage higher performance and higher job satisfaction for workers.
+You can lead a remote group of workers to success.